Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

 -   _**db_driver**_ represents the database driver that will be used by Taipy.<br/>
     The default value of _db_driver_ is "ODBC Driver 17 for SQL Server".
 -   _**exposed_type**_ indicates the data type returned when reading the data node (more examples of reading from SQL Table data node with different _exposed_type_ is available on [Read / Write a data node](../entities/data-node-mgt.md#sql-table) documentation):
-    -   By default, _exposed_type_ is `"pandas"`, and the data node will read the SQL table as a `pandas.DataFrame`.
+    -   By default, _exposed_type_ is "pandas", and the data node will read the SQL table as a `pandas.DataFrame`.
-    -   If the _exposed_type_ value provided is `"modin"`, the data node will read the CSV file as a `modin.pandas.DataFrame`.
+    -   If the _exposed_type_ value provided is "modin", the data node will read the CSV file as a `modin.pandas.DataFrame`.
-    -   If the _exposed_type_ value provided is `"numpy"`, the data node will read the SQL table to a numpy array.
+    -   If the _exposed_type_ value provided is "numpy", the data node will read the SQL table to a numpy array.
     -   If the provided _exposed_type_ value is a custom Python class, the data node will create a list of custom objects with the given custom class, each object will represent a row in the SQL table.